Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Results

 \subsection{Localization time}

-The localization time($t_{loc}$) is defined\cite{Hoyer_2010} as the time at which the transition of power law $b$ occurs from super diffusive to the sub-diffusive regime, i.e., the power $b$ goes below $1$. $t_{loc}$ values have been given in Table I. We see that for the QSW model with pure dephasing there is indeed a speed up at 300K as $t_{loc}$ increases at $300K (\omega=0.486)$ as compared to $77K (\omega=0.19)$.
-Even if we change the initial state of the exciton to be at site $1$ instead of site $6$, we get speed up at $300K$ for the QSW model with pure dephasing, the $t_{loc}$ values being $63 fs$ at $77K$ and $98 fs$ at $300K$.
-This result is the key takeaway message of our work.
-However, in case of QSW model with both dephasing and incoherence there is on the other hand a slow down instead of speed up, $t_{loc}$ reduces from $54 fs$ at $77K$ to $15 fs$ at $300K$.
-These results are in stark contrast to that seen by Hoyer, et. al.'s work\cite{Hoyer_2010} where $t_{loc}$ doesn't change from $77K$ to $300K$.
-An explanation for these findings on localization time has been provided in Appendix B and Appendix C by comparing site population.
-One can clearly see in Fig.~8 (Appendix B), that the exciton population at each site invariably reaches a peak at $300K$ later than that at $77K$.
-Thus, time for $\rho_{ii}$ to peak at $77K$ is always less than the time for $\rho_{ii}$ to peak at $300K$ for QSW model with pure dephasing.
-One can also see in Fig.~8(red dots), the plot of Hoyer, et. al., for each site and one can see that it is always earlier to peak than for QSW model with pure dephasing at $77K$.
+The localization time ($t_{loc}$)~\cite{Hoyer_2010} is defined as the time at which the transition of power law $b$ occurs from super diffusive to the sub-diffusive regime, i.e., $b$ goes below $1$. $t_{loc}$ values have been given in Table~\ref{tlocdata}.
+We see that for only incoherence and dephasing with incoherent transport, there is a slowdown instead of a speedup.
+On the other hand, for the QSW model with pure dephasing there is indeed a speed up at $\omega=0.45~(300~K)$ as $t_{loc}$ increases to $145.86~fs$ as compared to $\omega=0.19~(77~K)$ where it is $85~fs$.
+These respective trends are still valid if we change the initial state of the exciton to be at site $1$ instead of site $6$.
+Now, for the only incoherent transport, we observe a slowdown since $t_{loc}$ reduces from $60.91~fs$ at $\omega=0.19$ to $17.15~fs$ at $\omega=0.45$.
+However, if we look closely at Fig.3(b) in Ref.~\cite{Hoyer_2010}, we can see that the $t_{loc}$, although almost same, is somewhat increased at $300~K$ than it was at $77~K$.
+This fact is quite intriguing as although both our work and Ref.~\cite{Hoyer_2010} makes use of only incoherence model, due to the difference in Lindblad operators occuring in the respective master equations, the results differ significantly.\\ In case of QSW model with both dephasing and incoherence there is also a slow down instead of speed up, $t_{loc}$ reduces from $55.97~fs$ at $\omega=0.19~(77~K)$ to $16.21~fs$ at $\omega=0.45~(300~K)$.
+An explanation for these findings on localization time has been provided in Appendix B and Appendix C by comparing site populations.
+One can clearly see in Fig.~\ref{sitewisepopdec} (Appendix C where we compare site populations for only incoherent transport), that the exciton population at each site invariably reaches a peak at $\omega=0.45$ earlier than that at $\omega=0.19$.
+Thus, time for $\rho_{ii}$ to peak at $\omega=0.45$ is always less than the time for $\rho_{ii}$ to peak at $\omega=0.19$ for QSW model with only incoherent scattering.
+One can also see in Fig.~\ref{sitewisepopdec} (green curve), the plot of Hoyer, et. al., for each site and one can see that it is always later to peak than for QSW model with only incoherence at $\omega=0.19$.\\ In contrast in Fig.~\ref{sitewisepopdeph} (Appendix B where we compare site populations for pure dephasing transport), one can clearly see that the exciton population at each site invariably reaches a peak later at $\omega=0.45$ than at $\omega=0.19$.
+Thus, time for $\rho_{ii}$ to reach a peak at $\omega=0.19$ is always less than time for $\rho_{ii}$ to reach a peak at $\omega=0.45$ for QSW model with pure dephasing.
+Similar to only incoherent scattering case, for both dephasing and incoherence, it can be seen from Fig.~\ref{sitewisepopdeph+dec} that $\rho_{ii}$ always reaches a peak earlier for $\omega=0.45$ than it does for $\omega=0.19$.
+Now, in order to verify if the trend described above for the localization time for all the three schemes is followed for all values of the parameter $\omega$, we plot the behaviour of localization time with changing $\omega$ in Fig.~\ref{tlocvsw}.
+We see that for dephasing with incoherence (Fig.~\ref{tlocvswdephanddec}) and only incoherent scattering (Fig.~\ref{tlocvswdec}) transport, localization time decreases monotonically with increasing $\omega$, implying a slowdown.
+On the other hand, we see a monotonous increase in the localization time as $\omega$ increases for the pure dephasing transport (Fig.~\ref{tlocvswdeph}), thus implying a speedup in exciton transport.